-Reading to your preschooler can help prepare them for kindergarten, but it’s also a great way to show your child love and attention.
+Reading to your preschooler can help prepare for kindergarten, but it’s also a great way to show your child love and attention.
 If you spend a few minutes every day with your children and a book, they will remember it their entire lives.

 “When my mother read 'The Gingerbread Man' to me, she couldn’t skip anything because I knew all the pages,” says Debbie Battles, former director of Elementary Education at the School District of Palm Beach County.
 “I still know every word: ‘You can’t catch me, I’m the gingerbread man!’
 It’s a memory of my mother that I will always have.”

 Just like Battles’s infatuation with the gingerbread man, children often want to read the same book over and over.
 You may get sick of it, but children memorize words by their sounds even before they start reading by themselves, Battles says.

 Look at picture books together and talk about what you see.
-Singing songs and reciting nursery rhymes is another way to learn words by hearing them, says Catherine Tedesco, Palm Beach County School District’s literacy manager for elementary education.
+Singing songs and reciting nursery rhymes are other ways to learn words by hearing them, says Catherine Tedesco, the school district’s former literacy manager for Elementary Education.
 Later, when we see words on the page, we remember them from the songs and rhymes: “Three blind mice!”

 Words are everywhere — on the bus, in your car, in a store.
 Teach your child to notice words wherever you find them.
 You can make anything you do with your child an opportunity to learn new words, Battles says.

 Also, let your child see you reading.
 Go to the library and get a card for everyone in the family.
 Let your children pick their own books.
 Plus, the library offers free activities for all ages, such as play groups.
 Not sure where to start?
 Visit the Palm Beach County Library System website.

-Build reading on your child’s tendencies and interests.
+Build reading through your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.
 “Let your child dictate a simple sentence.
 It’s their words.”